 Asthma is a chronic inflammatory disease of the airways which afflicts ~7% of the U.S. population \cite{21430629}.
 In most individuals, symptoms are easily controlled by treatment with bronchodilators and relatively low doses of inhaled corticosteroids, but as many as 30% of asthmatics do not respond adequately to standard therapies, and approximately 5% of asthmatics have a severe, refractory form of the disease.
-Previous work used a novel hierarchical clustering approach to identify three transcriptional endophenotypes of asthma (sputum TEA clusters) that successfully stratified patient phenotypes including the amount of airway inflammation (by FeNO), lung function and cytokine levels in the airways.
+Previous work used a novel hierarchical clustering approach to identify three transcriptional endophenotypes of asthma (sputum TEA clusters) that successfully stratified patient phenotypes including the amount of airway inflammation (by FeNO), lung function, and cytokine levels in the airways.
 This represented the first non-invasive stratification of asthma disease severity with the potential to successfully identify high-risk patients and reduce hospitalization.
 However, the TEA clusters did not have the resolution or dynamic range to elucidate molecular mechanisms by which the individuals responded differently.

-The goal of this project is to expand our horizon by characterizing asthma is a broader and deeper context.
+The goal of this project is to expand our horizon by characterizing asthma in a broader and deeper context.
 To arrive at this goal, we plan to perform RNA-Seq, as well as state-of-the-art single-cell technologies including single-cell RNA-Seq and CyTOF, on a cohort of patient samples.
 RNA-Seq is a new but established technology for genome-wide transcriptomic analysis.
 It has been widely applied for understanding various diseases such as cancer.
 Transcriptomic analysis using RNA-Seq enables one to discover gene clusters responsible for common functions, as well as to identify novel transcripts with the same functions.
 The data will widen our current knowledge on asthma from a few specific pathways to a system-wide level.
 On the other hand, single-cell technologies can greatly expand upon the sensitivity and cell-type specificity of asthma research.
-On the transcriptomic level, single-cell RNA-Seq offer an unbiased measurement of the entire collection of mRNA transcripts produced in each cell.
+On the transcriptomic level, single-cell RNA-Seq offers an unbiased measurement of the entire collection of mRNA transcripts produced in each cell.
 Despite its inherent sparsity, it complements bulk RNA-seq in characterizing the heterogeneity among different cell types.
 A promising approach for discovering new cell types is to perform unsupervised clustering on single-cell RNA-Seq data.
 Performing both bulk RNA-Seq and single-cell RNA-Seq will therefore synergize our research.
 Another single-cell technology we are going to employ is CyTOF.
 CyTOF complements RNA-Seq because it provides information on a proteomic level.
 Currently, CyTOF data consists of dozens of dimensions (around 45 presently) of protein abundance measurements.
 It allows us to examine signaling responses within minutes and hours of exposure to antigen, for instance dust-mites.
 CyTOF is able to probe the response of various cell types and provides a dynamical element to our study.

-In summary, the methods described in this project which will more clearly define the molecular mechanisms that drive severe disease, and therefore help us to characterize the endophenotypes of asthma.
-These data are critical to pass beyond reactive medicine common in asthma treatment to more personalized methods with specific cellular mechanisms that can be targeted for therapies.
+In summary, the methods described in this project will more clearly define the molecular mechanisms that drive severe disease, and therefore help us to characterize the endophenotypes of asthma.
+This data are critical to pass beyond reactive medicine common in asthma treatment to more personalized methods with specific cellular mechanisms that can be targeted for therapies.

 3. Innovation